kurimanju-dev/rustyfactory/README.md

 # WIP

-This will be a Satisfactory helper application designed to cover every Ficsit engineer's needs.
+- RustyFactory is a helper application for Satisfactory, designed to meet the needs of every Ficsit engineer.
 Notable planned features include:

-- Interaction with an in-game API provided by a custom mod.
-This mod will allow the application to read data from the game and provide real-time updates to RustyFactory.
+- In-game API integration via a custom mod, allowing the application to read data from the game and provide real-time updates to RustyFactory.

-- Interactive factory planning and optimization tools to help engineers design and optimize their factories.
-Automatic alternative recipe suggestions based on available resources and production goals.
+- Interactive factory planning and optimization tools to assist engineers in designing and optimizing their factories.
+Includes automatic alternative recipe suggestions based on available resources and production goals.

-- Automatic download and configuration of blueprints.
+- Automatic blueprint download and configuration.

-- Automatic setup/management of dedicated servers, powered by Docker or Podman (where available).
+- Automatic setup and management of dedicated servers, powered by Docker or Podman (where available).

-- Native support for running on Linux, macOS, and Windows.
-Note for macOS users: Due to the lack of support for Satisfactory on macOS, RustyFactory will only work in standalone mode or will have to connect to the game mod API over the network.
+- Native support for Linux, macOS, and Windows.
+_Note for macOS users_: Due to the lack of official support for Satisfactory on macOS, RustyFactory can only run in standalone mode or connect to the game remotely.
+To use game integration features, Satisfactory must be running on a supported platform (Windows or Linux) with the API mod installed, and RustyFactory must connect to it over the network.